hoplaahei/hoplaahei.github.io/_posts/2015-07-29-void-linux-with-uefi-refind-and-a-zfs-root.md

 title: Void (Linux) with rEFInd (UEFI) and ZFS (root)
 ---

 Void Linux is installable from any existing OS or live CD.
-Find one that is fairly recent, and comes with ZFS tools (or allows you to install them).
+Find a recent one that comes with ZFS tools (or can install tools).

 ```
 TARGET=/dev/sda